onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "Any fool can tell a crisis when it arrives.
 The real service to the state is to detect it in embryo." - [Isaac Asimov](https://www.goodreads.com/quotes/6520660-any-fool-can-tell-a-crisis-when-it-arrives-the)

+> "A clever person solves a problem.
+A wise person avoids it." - [Albert Einstein](https://www.goodreads.com/quotes/8241-a-clever-person-solves-a-problem-a-wise-person-avoids)

+> "Statistical thinking will one day be as necessary for efficient citizenship as the ability to read and write!" - [H. G. Wells](https://www.azquotes.com/quote/685542)

 we can even give more weight to recent successful predictions and discount the earliest ones - when someone was still learning to think probabilistically and knew little about the world

 on prediction markets...